GrenderG/Toasty/README.md

 ## Third Party Bindings

 ### React Native
-You may now use this library with [React Native](https://github.com/facebook/react-native) via the module [here](https://github.com/prscX/react-native-toasty)
+You may now use this library with [React Native](https://github.com/facebook/react-native) via this [module](https://github.com/prscX/react-native-toasty).

 Apps using Toasty
 --